 When You Go to The Oregon Caves National Monument

 Cave tours are available late March through early November.
-Surface areas are open year around.
+Surface areas are open year-round.
 Tour schedules are subject to change due to weather or other unforeseen events.
 During the summer months, wait times for tours can reach two or more hours.
-To avoid this, arrive early or make a reservation in advance at www.recreation.gov.
+To avoid this, arrive early or make a reservation in advance online.

 Aside from the requirements I talked about previously, there is a 42-inch height requirement for children and they must be able to navigate the cave without being carried.
 More information about cave tours can be found on the Oregon Caves National Monument website.
 For more ideas on touring Oregon see these Oregon articles written by Wander contributors.

 Note: As is common in the travel industry, the writer was provided with a complimentary meal, accommodations, and tour for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.